scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today, but had some ramen for dinner because I haven't had it in forever.

+### Day  246

+Was going to have soylent for lunch, but it turned out that we got a free lunch at work today so I had that instead.
+Then I went to trivia so I had a Quesadilla for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/